-- Carefully place the cocktail sticks on the top, if you can, try and get them to form a triangle.
+- Carefully place the cocktail sticks on the top.
+Try and get them to form a triangle.

-This activity is a simple demonstration of surface tension.
-When you have a container full of water, the water molecules below the surface are pulled together equally in all directions, but those on top are pulled together more tightly, as they don’t have water molecules above them, this draws them together to form a kind of ‘skin’ which we call surface tension.
-When we added washing up liquid we disrupted the arrangement of the water molecules which decreased the surface tension inside the triangle of sticks.
+This activity is a very simple demonstration of surface tension.
+When you have a container full of water, the water molecules below the surface are pulled together equally in all directions, but those on top are pulled together more tightly, as they don’t have water molecules above them.
+This draws them together to form a kind of ‘skin’ that we call surface tension.
+When the washing-up liquid is added, it disrupts the arrangement of the water molecules, decreasing the surface tension inside the triangle of toothpicks.

-Water molecules move from areas of low surface tension to high surface tension and so the sticks moved.
+Water molecules move from areas of low surface tension to high surface tension, and so the sticks move.

-Don’t worry if that explanation seems like too much for your child.
-I don’t always explain the full scientific principles to my children, but watching and taking part in activities like these really does encourage children start to question why things happen, and the concepts we introduce will become start to make more sense to them as time goes on.
+Don’t worry if that explanation seems too much for your child.
+I don’t always explain the full scientific principles to my children, but watching and taking part in activities like these really does encourage children to start to question why things happen, and the concepts will start to make more sense to them as time goes on.